 - Shutting down your blog will cause you to lose all the link juice that may have been pointing search engines to that content.
 This will have a negative effect on your rankings and cause traffic to your site to decrease.

 - Blogs increase the size of your website over time, providing you with a higher number of pages and an increase in website authority.
 This will be a major benefit in your search engine ranks.

 - Even if you believe you do not have the time or resources to blog, scale back the schedule before removing it altogether.
 Even a post once each month that gives some info about what is going on at the company or in the industry is enough to help and keep the home page of the blog from looking neglected.

 If you decide you absolutely MUST remove your blog, then redirect the old pages to the home page or a category page on your site so all those valuable archives aren’t lost.

-A blog is a great way to give your customers a behind-the-scenes look at your company, or provide them with valuable information about your industry.
-Just because your blog hasn’t seen the light of day in a while is no reason to scrap it all together.
-Start with small steps and commit to write a post once a month.
+A blog is a great way to give your customers a behind-the-scenes look at your company or provide them with valuable information about your industry.
+Just because your blog hasn’t seen the light of day in a while is no reason to scrap it altogether.
+Start with small steps and commit to writing a post once a month.
 Over time, you will see big results!
 Don’t have the bandwidth?
 Contact the DofM team.